-The Department of State issued the following alert regarding the Travel Ban on February 2, 2017.
-This clarifies the Trump Executive Order of January 27, 2017, as it applies to dual nationals of a designated country and a country that is not on the Travel Ban list.
-We reproduce the State Department Alert regarding the Travel Ban below.
+The Department of State issued an alert regarding the Travel Ban on February 2, 2017.
+This alert clarifies the Trump Executive Order of January 27, 2017, as it applies to dual nationals of a designated country and a country that is not on the Travel Ban list.

 The Trump Administration issued an Executive Order on January 27, 2017, which, among other things, imposed a 90 day travel ban for nationals from 7 designated majority-Muslim countries.